Animal Assisted Interventions In Counseling (AAI-C)

 When are the course offered?

-The courses will be offered only in the summer, exact dates TBD.
-The first course (Intro to AAI-C) will be offered online only in late May, the second course will be offered in person OR via webinar dates TBD based on student needs and instructor availability.
+The courses will be offered only in the summer.
+The first course (Intro to AAI-C) will be offered online only in late May, the second course will be offered in person OR via webinar dates in mid-June based on student needs and instructor availability.
 The third and final course will be offered in person only in an intensive one-week workshop format, dates TBD based on student needs and instructor availability.
 On-campus housing may be arranged for students from outside of Pocatello.
-You must complete both prerequisite courses to be eligible for the third course.
+Students must complete both prerequisite courses to be eligible for the third course.

 Can I bring my animal?

-During the second class (Best Practices in AAI-C), you will learn how to get appropriately registered as a therapy team with your animal.
+During the second class (Best Practices in AAI-C), you will learn how to become appropriately registered as a therapy team with your animal.
 If you are able to get your own animal registered after this class ends and before the third class (Applied Practice in AAI-C) begins, you'll be permitted to do supervised mock counseling sessions with your own animal.
 That is why we schedule a year in between the second and third class.
-If you're unable to do this at that time, you will be allowed to practice under live supervision (with me in the room) with a registered volunteer therapy animal-handler team.
-Then you would hopefully apply this supervised experience towards your future work with a registered animal.
-Because of liability and safety considerations, the Applied Practice class will only be offered in person in Pocatello, as I cannot effectively maximize safety in human-animal interactions via distance technology.
+If you're unable to do this at that time, you will be allowed to practice under live supervision (with the handler in the room) with a registered volunteer therapy animal-handler team.
+You may then apply this supervised experience towards your future work with a registered animal.
+Because of liability and safety considerations, the Applied Practice class will only be offered in person in Pocatello, as your instructor cannot effectively maximize safety in human-animal interactions via distance technology.

 What will I earn through this class?